-And that is the problem.
+And this is the problem.
 We might be unable to control such a superior being.
 Just like a group of chimpanzees is unable to stop a company from clearing its forest.

 But even if such a being is only slightly more capable than us.
 We might find ourselves at its mercy nonetheless.

 What happens is that the dominant group imposes its values on the others.
 Which in turn raises the question of what values an artificial general intelligence might have and the implications of those values for us.

 Due to our evolutionary origins, our struggle for survival and the necessity to cooperate with other agents, we are equipped with many values and a concern for the welfare of others.